 Mick was leaning his back against the side of the house, electric hedge trimmer in hand, when the ladders gave way underneath him.

-Mick fell more than two metres to the ground, hitting his head on a brick windowsill on the way down.
+Mick fell more than 2 metres to the ground, hitting his head on a brick windowsill on the way down.

 Barb heard his fall from the back garden.

-When they got there, the doctor told Mick ‘You don’t know how lucky you are’.
+When they got there, the doctor said to Mick, ‘You don’t know how lucky you are’.

-“It still plays out in my head: what if…?”
-Mick says.
-“I was lying in bed for eight or ten weeks and it drove me crazy – so what if I’d been bedridden or confined to a wheelchair for the rest of my life?”
+‘It still plays out in my head: what if…?’
+Mick says. ’I was lying in bed for 8 or 10 weeks and it drove me crazy – so what if I’d been bedridden or confined to a wheelchair for the rest of my life?’

-Mick says he still tries to help around the house, but he can’t do the things he used to do.
+Mick says he still tries to help around the house, but because of the injuries from his fall, he can’t do everything he used to do.
 He has trouble lifting – even helping with the groceries – and he struggles to mow the lawns.
-He can’t sit for long periods of time and has trouble sleeping because of the pain he suffers daily, more than a year after the accident.

 Ladder safety tips